Introduction

 Job evaluation must adhere to legal and ethical standards:

-• Upholding Ethical Practices in Job Assessment: Ethical considerations, such as transparency, fairness, and integrity, should guide organizations in conducting job evaluations.
+- Upholding Ethical Practices in Job Assessment: This paper looks into the various general ethical considerations, which include issues of transparency, fairness, and integrity that should surround organizations when conducting job evaluations.

 Adapting to Changing Job Roles and Market Conditions